Kenyan Premier League: Corporate structure

 The Kenyan Premier League is operated and run as a private limited company incorporated in October 2003 under the Companies Act of Kenya.
-It is fully owned and managed by the 18 member clubs with each club being a shareholder.
-It is affiliated to Football Kenya Federation, which is also a shareholder and voting member of the KPL Board of directors.
+It is fully owned and managed by 18 member shareholders.
+It is affiliated to the Football Kenya Federation, which is also a shareholder and voting member of the KPL board of directors.
 Non-voting members include the Kenya Football Coaches Association and the Kenya Football Referees Association.

 Sponsorship

-East African Breweries, through their Tusker brand, held the naming rights to the league from 21 August 2012 to 6 August 2015.
+East African Breweries, through their Tusker brand, held the naming rights to the league from 2012 to 2015.